bassem-1/European-Gas-Imports/README.md

 1. Data loading and preprocessing.
 2. Performing the Augmented Dickey-Fuller (ADF) test for stationarity.
 3. Plotting ACF and PACF for determining ARIMA parameters.
-4. Splitting the dataset into training and testing sets.
-5. Fitting the ARIMA model and making predictions.
+4. Fitting the ARIMA model and making predictions.
-6. Evaluating the model's performance.
+5. Evaluating the model's performance.

 ## Evaluation Metrics
 The model's performance is evaluated using: